 The Soviet operation was carried out as a classic double pincer envelopment over an area the size of western Europe.
 In the western pincer, the Soviet forces advanced over the deserts and mountains from Mongolia, far from their resupply railways.
 This confounded the Japanese military analysis of Soviet logistics, and the Japanese were therefore taken by complete strategic, operational and tactical surprise, and in unfortified positions.
 The Japanese commander was missing for the first 18 hours of the conflict, and communication was soon lost with forward units: the Japanese forces had been misled into believing that any invasion would take place in October.
 At the same time, Soviet airborne units were used to seize airfields and city centres in advance of the land forces, and were also used to ferry fuel to units which had outstripped their supply lines.

-The fighting lasted for only one week before Emperor Hirohito read the Gyokuon-hoso (imperial rescript) on 15 August, and declared a ceasefire in the region the next day.
+The fighting lasted for only one week before the Emperor Hirohito read the Gyokuon-hoso (imperial rescript) on 15 August, and declared a ceasefire in the region the next day.
 By this time Soviet forces were already deep into Manchukuo, and persevered with their now largely unopposed advance, reaching Mukden, Changchun and Tsitsihar by 20 August.
 At the same time, Inner Mongolia was invaded by the Soviet forces and their Mongol allies, with Guihua soon taken.
-On 18 August, several amphibious landings had been launched ahead of the land advance: three in northern Korea, one in Sakhalin, and one in the Kurile islands.
+On 18 August, several amphibious landings had been launched ahead of the land advance: three in northern Korea, one in Sakhalin, and one in the Kurile islands group.

 This meant that, in Korea at least, there would already be Soviet soldiers waiting for the troops coming overland.
 The land advance was stopped a good distance short of the Yalu river, the beginning of the Korean peninsula, when even the aerial supply lines became unavailable.
 The forces already in Korea were able to establish some measure of control in the northern part of the peninsula, but the Soviet ambition to take the entire peninsula was cut short when US forces landed at Inchon on 8 September, six days after the signing of the Japanese instrument of surrender.

 Hokkaido was not invaded as had been planned.
-In Sakhalin and the Kurile islands, the Soviet offensives meant the immediate establishment of Soviet sovereignty.
+In Sakhalin and the Kurile islands group, the Soviet offensives meant the immediate establishment of Soviet sovereignty.
 In Sakhalin the LVI Corps (79th Division, 2nd Brigade, 5th Rifle Brigade and 214th Tank Brigade attacked the 88th Division.
 Although the Soviets outnumbered the Japanese by 3/1, they were unable to advance in the face of strong Japanese resistance.
 Thus it was not until the 113th Brigade and 365th Independent Naval Infantry Battalion from Sovetskaya Gavan landed on 16 August at Toro, a coastal village of western Sakhalin, that the Soviets broke the Japanese defence line.
 Japanese resistance grew weaker after this landing.
 Actual fighting, mostly skirmishes, continued until 21 August.
 From 22 August to 23 August, most of the remaining Japanese units announced a truce.
 The Soviets completed the conquest of Sakhalin on 25 August 1945 by occupying the main town, Toyohara.